-- Oregon State Bar – LSAT scholarships, law school scholarships, orientations/retreats, fellowships and much more for students who can contribute to the field’s historically or currently underrepresented membership
+- Oregon State Bar – LSAT scholarships, orientations/retreats, fellowships and much more for students who can contribute to the field’s historically or currently underrepresented membership

 - Role of Race and Ethnicity in the law school admissions process (LSAC)

-- Legal Education Resources and Professional Organizations – a list of identity/diversity-related professional associations within the legal field
+- Legal Education Resources and Professional Organizations – a list of identity/diversity-related professional, student, and bar associations within the legal field

-- ABA Required Disclosures – provides information detailing the ethnic/racial makeup of students at particular law schools
+- ABA Required Disclosures – provides information detailing the ethnic/racial makeup of students at individual law schools

 - LSAC Official Guide – provides a range of details regarding all law schools, including for many, information on diversity within the institution

-- LSAC resources for LGBT law school applicants – information includes resources about coming out on your application, researching LGBT friendly law schools, being trans in law school, and more
+- LSAC resources for LGBT law school applicants – information includes resources about coming out on your application, testimonials from LGBT students, professional associations, and more

 - OUTLaw/OUTLaws are LGBT-focused student organizations present at a variety of law schools throughout the country, including the University of Oregon Outlaws, Willamette University Outlaw, and Lewis and Clark Outlaw